shriram2112/DeepLearningFlappyBird/README.md

 ## Experiments

 #### Environment
-Since deep Q-network is trained on the raw pixel values observed from the game screen at each time step, I remove the background that appeared in the original game to make it converge faster.
+Since deep Q-network is trained on the raw pixel values observed from the game screen at each time step, [3] finds that remove the background appeared in the original game can make it converge faster.
 This process can be visualized as the following figure:

 <img src="./images/preprocess.png" width="450">